Menu

 As everyone knows India is a spiritual country where you can see different religious customs and traditions in every corner and street.
 Most importantly, some places in India are very popular and known to the entire world due to mystical huge celebrations and religious processions.
 Among such like celebrations, Kumbh Mela is one.
 Due to its popularity and craze, Kumbh Mela was recognized as Intangible Cultural Heritage of Humanity in 2007.

-Now we go through this fair to know about the importance of fair.
+Now we go through this fair to know about the importance of the fair.

 What is Kumbh Mela?

-Kumbh Mela is a two months mythological fair in India which is coming from 2000 years back.
-This fair will takes place at four different spots periodically and the places are Haridwar, Allahabad / Prayag, Nashik, and Ujjain.
+Kumbh Mela is a two-month mythological fair in India that dates back 2000 years.
+This fair will take place at four different spots periodically, and the places are Haridwar, Allahabad / Prayag, Nashik, and Ujjain.
 Actually, for once every 12 years, Kumbh Mela will take place.
 But periodically, for once every 3 years, Kumbh Mela will take place in a different spot in cyclic order.
-During the fair, all Hindu pilgrims in the whole India gather at the banks of holy rivers to take bath to get rid of sins they had done.
+During the fair, all Hindu pilgrims in all whole India gather at the banks of holy rivers to take a bath to get rid of the sins they have committed.

 Where is the Kumbh Mela Held?